The Fool

 Moving in a new direction.

-Purity of thought.
-The infinite initial potential of youth and new ideas.
+The infinite potential of youth and the spark of the divine.

 Intuition

 The Fool in the Rider-Waite-Smith Tarot does not see the cliff edge.
-In the Torch deck, the Fool sees the precipice and intentionally leaps from it.
-The jump is potentially dangerous - not because of the fall but lack of readiness or belief when leaping.
+In the Torch deck, the Fool sees the precipice and intentionally leaps.
+The jump is dangerous not because of the fall, but because of a lack of readiness or belief in the leap itself.

 The Fool is starting to form the pose seen in The World card.